hikeventures/hikeventures.github.io/_posts/reviews/2013-07-01-gear-review-arcteryx-squamish-hoody.markdown

 My recommendation is to take both, a wind jacket and a rain jacket to your hikes.
 Or if there are plenty of shelters available on the trail then you could even manage just with a wind jacket.

-I was wearing the Arc'teryx Squamish Hoody on <a href="http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/" target="_self">our trip to Sarek National Park</a> in Sweden.
+I was wearing the Arc'teryx Squamish Hoody on <a rel="nofollow" href="http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/" target="_self">our trip to Sarek National Park</a> in Sweden.
 This is definitely my favorite wind jacket.
 Worth to have it in your backpack.

-You can get the Arcteryx Squamish Hoody on <a href="http://amzn.to/2hmVXQh" target="_blank" >Amazon</a>.
+You can get the Arcteryx Squamish Hoody on <a rel="nofollow" href="http://amzn.to/2hmVXQh" target="_blank" >Amazon</a>.